Anime0t4ku/mister-companion-hub/README.md

 MiSTer Companion should normally consume `generated/catalog_full.json` and use `generated/manifest.json` for cache checks.

-## Online and Offline Mode

-The Hub catalog does not define Online Mode or Offline Mode support per item.
-Install Center entries are expected to be usable from the app where possible, but the final action availability is decided by MiSTer Companion's local backend handlers.
-If a script or handler is not available in Offline Mode, that should be handled inside MiSTer Companion, not in this repository.

-## Safety model

-The GitHub catalog may define presentation metadata and safe download metadata for supported generic item types.

-The catalog must not define raw SSH commands, shell commands, Python code, or arbitrary post-install scripts.
-Scripts, cores, extras, and other complex entries must use a trusted handler that already exists inside MiSTer Companion.

 ## Images

 Install Center entries do not use individual icons.
 The visual system is based on thumbnails and optional gallery images.